 While these methods can provide some indication of a potential fever or elevated body temperature, they are not as accurate as a thermometer.
 If you suspect that you have a fever or need an accurate temperature reading, it is best to use a thermometer.
 Digital thermometers are widely available and are easy to use for precise temperature measurements.

-The only thanks to know needless to say that you simply have a fever is by taking your temperature with a thermometer.
+The only way to know you have a fever is by taking your temperature with a thermometer.

-Unfortunately, your chances of accurately guessing whether or not you’ve got a fever without a thermometer are fair at best, he says.
+Unfortunately, he says, your chances of accurately guessing whether you’ve got a fever without a thermometer are fair at best.

 Case in point: Patients who self-reported feeling feverish at a rural teaching hospital in India had a 58 percent chance of actually having a fever, according to a study in Tropical Medicine and International Health.

-1. Use the Rear of Your Hand, Not Your Palm
+1. Use the Back of Your Hand, Not Your Palm

 When you think you’re running a fever, you’ll probably ask someone to feel your forehead.
 That’s not too far off, experts say.

-The commonest thanks to check if someone features a fever without a thermometer is to feel the forehead or neck with the rear of your hand.
-Do not use the palm, as it is not as sensitive to temperature changes as the back of the hand is.
+The most typical way to check if someone has a fever without a thermometer is to feel the forehead or neck with the back of your hand.
+Do not use the palm, as it is less sensitive to temperature changes than the back of the hand.

-You can tell if someone features a fever if you’re significantly warmer to the touch, everywhere on the body, not just the forehead/face.
+You can tell if someone has a fever if they’re significantly warmer to the touch, everywhere on the body, not just the forehead/face.
 Other signs include redness or flushing of the cheeks/face.”
 Ali also notes that if the temperature change occurs with feelings of extreme fatigue, there’s a good chance it’s a fever.

-It’s easier if you can get a friend, roommate, or family member to check your forehead, but you can try yourself, too.
-It’s nowhere near as accurate as taking your temperature, but it can help you get a sense of if you’re sick or not.
+It’s easier if you can get a friend, roommate, or Family member to check your forehead, but you can try it yourself, too.
+It’s nowhere near as accurate as taking your temperature, but it can help you determine whether you’re sick or not.

 2. Look at Your Cheeks

 You can get another hint about whether you’re running a fever by looking in the mirror.
-Another way to check if someone has a fever is to see if their skin appears to be redder than usual.
+Another way to check if someone has a fever is to observe if their skin appears redder than usual.

 A fever can cause the cheeks to become flushed or red,” Lee says.
-If you notice this, it might be because your body is in battle mode.
+If you notice this, it may be because your body is in a state of heightened alertness.

 “It could indicate the body is in the middle of fighting something,” Caleb Backe, health and wellness expert at Maple Holistics, tells Bustle.
 A cold washcloth might bring temporary relief, but if you’re feeling seriously flushed, it’s always safer to call a doctor.